CFA Preparation: The Complete Study Plan & Time Management Guide

 The proven CFA study plan: 5-month timeline (Level I)

-Let's detail a 5-month (22-week) study plan targeting 340 hours for Level I.
+Let's detail a 5-month (22-week) study plan targeting 340 hours for Level I. This timeline breaks into four distinct phases, each with specific goals and time allocations.

 Phase 1: Content review (Weeks 1–12)